 - i.
 Counsel shall be appointed as soon as possible to indigent defendants, but no later than the end of the third working day after the date on which the appointing authority receives the defendant's request for court appointed counsel.
 Working day means Monday through Friday, excluding official state holidays.
 Counsel must be appointed whether or not a case has been filed in the trial court. - ii.
 If the defendant is released from custody prior to the appointment of counsel, appointment of counsel is not required until the defendant's first court appearance or when adversarial judicial proceedings are initiated, whichever comes first. - iii.
-If an indigent defendant is arrested in another county based on this county's warrant, counsel will be appointed within three working days of the Indigent Defense Coordinator's receipt of the request for counsel. - iv.
-If a defendant is arrested in this county based on another county's warrant, counsel will be appointed for the defendant if, on the eleventh day after the arrest, the defendant is still in this county's custody. - v.
-If a defendant wishes to request counsel prior to the initial appearance, the forms required to request counsel may be obtained at the Texas Indigent Defense Commission's website at http://tidc.tamu.edu/public.net/ or from: the District Clerk's office or Indigent Defense Coordinator.
-The defendant may submit these forms to: Indigent Defense Coordinator.
+Appointment Authority - 1.
+If no case has been filed in the trial court, the appointing authority for misdemeanors is the County Judge. - 2.
+If no case has been filed in the trial court, the appointing authority for felonies is the District Judge for the 130th Judicial District Court. - 3.
+If the case has been filed in the trial court, the appointing authority is the District Judge presiding. - iv.
+If an indigent defendant is arrested in another county based on this county's warrant, counsel will be appointed within one (1) working day of this county's receipt of the request for counsel. - v.
+If a defendant is arrested in this county based on another county's warrant, counsel will be appointed for the defendant if, on the eleventh day after the arrest, the defendant is still in the county's custody. - vi.
+If a defendant wishes to request counsel prior to the initial appearance, the forms required to request counsel may be obtained at the Texas Indigent Defense Commission's website at http://tidc.tamu.edu/public.net/ or from the Matagorda